magentabusiness/magentabusiness.github.io/_includes/docs/edge/user-guide/grpc-over-ssl.md

 In Docker setups, make sure the **CLOUD_RPC_SSL_ENABLED** variable in the `docker-compose.yml` file is set to 'true'.
 If using self-signed certificates, also set **CLOUD_RPC_SSL_CERT** accordingly.

-After making these changes, restart the ThingsBoard Edge docker container with the command:
+After making these changes, restart the IoT Hub Edge docker container with the command:

 ```bash
 docker compose restart mytbedge